Hero background

 Why participate

-Help children grow with confidence
+Help the children grow with confidence

-Help children grow with confidence
+Help the children grow with confidence

-Discover Cape Verdean life up close
+See Cape Verdean life up close

-Discover Cape Verdean life up close
+See Cape Verdean life up close

-Also available as a group trip!
+Also available as a group trip

 The Weekly Program